 Hours: Tue.-Sat., 10:30 a.m.-4 p.m.

 Like pop culture?
 Here's a chance to get your picture taken with some of your favorite celebs - or at least their made-from-wax counterparts.
-From Lucille Ball to Lucy Lui, John Wayne to Johnny Depp, and William Shatner to Will Smith, you can snap photos with A-List stars.
+From Lucille Ball to Lucy Lui, John Wayne to Johnny Depp, and William Shatner to Will Smith, you can snap photos with A-List stars when you make a stop at the Hollywood Wax Museum on your museum trip.

 3030 W. 76 Country Blvd., Branson MO 65616, 417-337-8277